 A Programming Story:

 The first two computers in the house, that I remember anyway, were an Atari 2600 and a Coleco Adam.
-Calling into various local BBS systems, Basic and Logo, papers for school and games (Ultima IV!) are what I remember from the early years...
+Combat, Adventure, Asteroids, Calling into local BBS systems, Basic and Logo, papers for school and games (Ultima IV!) are what I remember from the early years...

-The real revival of my interest in programming dates to the early 2000s while I was a Teaching Assistant during my doctoral studies at the University of Arizona.
-I worked on several classes that had simple online components (simple HTML mostly), had to find ways to process grades for classes (Excel/VBA) and in an Electronic Music course I learned Max/MSP.
-My Max/MSP programming wasn't a true deep dive into programming, but working to create interactive systems that combined music/sound/hardware/computers was an inspiring experience.
+The real revival of my interest in programming dates to the early 2000s while I was a Teaching Assistant during my Doctor of Musical Arts studies at the University of Arizona.
+I worked on several classes that had simple online components (just HTML mostly), had to find ways to process grades for classes (Excel/VBA) and in several Electronic Music courses I learned Max/MSP.
+My Max/MSP work wasn't a true deep dive into programming, but working to create interactive systems that combined music/sound/hardware/computers was an inspiring experience.

-Music didn't work out as a career for me...
+Music didn't work out as a career for me and I never finished my Doctorate...
 In the early 2000s I started climbing and canyoneering, and started working at the Summit Hut.
-The Summit Hut is an amazing locally owned Outdoor Specialty Retail business that since the 1980s has done in-house development on systems including Inventory Management, POS and Accounts Payable.
-I started as Floor Sales Staff and then moved to a Buyer's Assistant Position.
+The Summit Hut is an amazing locally owned Outdoor Specialty Retail business in Tucson, AZ.
+Since the 1980s the Summit Hut has done in-house software development on systems including Inventory Management, POS and Accounts Payable.
+I started on the Sales Floor and then moved to a Buyer's Assistant Position.
 As a Buyer's assistant I did my first programming for the Summit Hut developing Excel VBA to help us do restock and stock balances.
-Over time I became a Buyer - and over time I moved from VBA to .NET and developed more and more tools - reporting, ordering, PO creation...
+Over time I became a Buyer - and over time I moved from VBA to .NET and developed more and more tools - reporting, ordering, PO creation, Inventory Search...

 Some projects that I work on: